Frequently Asked Questions about Agri-footprint

 For example, a crop growing process, all uncertainty modelling is concentrated in the yield per hectare.
 In this way, all the relationships between input of fertilizers and its emissions due to use are kept, using the efficiency (yield, in this case) of the process as description of its uncertainty.

-For more details, please see section 3.8 of the Methodology and basic principles report.
+For more details, please see the Methodology report.

 Is the water footprint also included?